basilnajjar/Jetbrains-Scala-Tasks/README.md

 # Jetbrains Tasks

 ## Warmup
-1. Big-O complexity the given recursive function is O(2^n).
+1. Big-O complexity of the given recursive function is O(2^n).

 2. We can definitely do better by iterating n times and in each iteration multiply the input number by two (as illustrated in the function faster_pow_two)
 The complexity of this algorithm will be O(n).